-Developing your own chatbot?
-Make sure you have a strong team with the right skills
+Developing a chatbot?
+Make sure you have a team with the right skills

 Chatbots are being used more often and more widely.
 Digital assistants in particular have great added value within the domain of webcare.
 The shift we now see, is that technology is increasingly in the hands of the organisations themselves.
 Within organisations project teams are set up that have the right knowledge and expertise to develop and train bots.
 But what exactly do you need to achieve this?